Desura Game Client Is Now Open-Source

-Desura, the Steam-like game distribution service that came natively to Linux last year
+Desura, the Steam-like game distribution service that came natively to Linux last year, is now open-source.

 To build the Desura client under Linux you need the usual assortment of Linux build utilities (and a dependency on GCC 4.5+) along with the development libraries for GTK2, GConf, D-Bus, CUPS2, asound, bz2, X11, SSL, and others.

 Desurium is licensed under the GNU GPLv3.